 If you would prefer your guerrilla marijuana patches not to get busted, it is imperative that people can’t see them!
 A local Hawaiian method we call “the cage” works great for keeping cannabis growing incognito.

-Ideal for growing close quarters in thick vegetation such as a grass or crop field, the cage creates an effect similar to camouflage netting and relies on our previous grow tip that you can find here: Hawaiian Grow Tip #1
+Ideal for growing close quarters in thick vegetation such as grass or crop fields, the cage creates an effect similar to camouflage netting and relies on our previous grow tip that you can find here: Hawaiian Grow Tip #1

 Take care to fasten the side wall securely to the post sticks using wire or tightly fastened rope.

-The Lid: For the top cover piece you will need a 4′ x 10′ section of wire fence, preferably old welded wire fencing that has lost its shine.
-You don’t want new fencing glimmering in the sunlight, so rusty wire is ideal.
+The Lid: For the top cover piece, you will need a 4′ x 10′ section of wire fence, preferably old welded wire fencing that has lost its shine.
+You don’t want new fencing glimmering in the sunlight, so the rusty wire is ideal.

-Raise the cut piece of fence up to the top of your four sticks: this will be the lid.
-Position your post sticks to the inside of the wire fence corners and secure tightly with thin non-flashy rope or a cut pieces of rusty wire.
+Raise the cut piece of fencing to the top of your four sticks: this will be the lid.
+Position your post sticks to the inside of the wire fence corners and secure tightly with thin non-flashy rope or cut pieces of rusty wire.

 What’s most crucial in creating a guerrilla grow spot is camouflage.
-Cut pieces of the surrounding vegetation and weave this in to your wire to make a simple camo net.
+Cut pieces of the surrounding vegetation and weave this into your wire to make a simple camo net.
 This creates an optical illusion.
-Tall grass works well, you can even grab a hold of living vegetation, pull it in and tie it on to your wire.
+Tall grass works well.
+You can even grab hold of living vegetation, pull it in and tie it onto your wire.
 It will stay alive and break the outline of your spot.